Waxing

 There is low ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at big angle, so their combined tidal force is weak.

-The Moon is 11 days young.
-Earth's natural satellite is moving from the first to the middle part of current synodic month.
+The Moon is 11 days young and navigating from the first to the middle part of the current synodic month.
 This is lunation 364 of Meeus index or 1317 from Brown series.

-The length of the lunation is 29 days, 12 hours and 1 minute.
-It is 1 hour and 56 minutes longer than the next lunation's length.
-The lengths of the following synodic months are going to decreasing with the true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).
+The length of this lunation is 29 days, 12 hours and 1 minute and it is 1 hour and 56 minutes longer than the upcoming lunation's length.
+The lengths of the following synodic months are going to decrease with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).

 The length of the current synodic month is 44 minutes shorter than the mean synodic month length.
 It is 5 hours and 26 minutes longer compared to 21st century's shortest synodic month length.

-Moon is at perigee at 15:35.
-It is 15 days after previous apogee on 6 June 2029 at 22:09 in ♈ Aries.
-Lunar orbit is going to widen while the Moon is moving away from the Earth over the next 12 days, until point of next apogee on 4 July 2029 at 16:05 in ♈ Aries.
+Moon is at perigee at 15:35 about 15 days since last apogee on 6 June 2029 at 22:09 in ♈ Aries the lunar orbit is going to widen while the Moon is moving away from the Earth over the upcoming 12 days until point of next apogee on 4 July 2029 at 16:05 in ♈ Aries.

-9 days after descending node on 13 June 2029 at 04:49 in ♋ Cancer.
-The Moon is located south of the ecliptic over the following 3 days, until the lunar orbit crosses from South to North in ascending node on 26 June 2029 at 03:09 in ♑ Capricorn.
+9 days after descending node on 13 June 2029 at 04:49 in ♋ Cancer the Moon is positioned south of the ecliptic over the following 3 days until the lunar crosses the ecliptic again from South to North in ascending node on 26 June 2029 at 03:09 in ♑ Capricorn.

-10 days since the previous standstill on 11 June 2029 at 22:05 in ♊ Gemini when the Moon has reached North declination of ∠24.392°, the lunar orbit is extending southward over the next 2 days to face maximum declination of ∠-24.401° at the point of next southern standstill on 24 June 2029 at 23:29 in ♐ Sagittarius.
+10 days since the last northern standstill on 11 June 2029 at 22:05 in ♊ Gemini when the Moon has reached North declination of ∠24.392° the lunar orbit is extending southward over the next 2 days to face maximum declination of ∠-24.401° at the point of next southern standstill on 24 June 2029 at 23:29 in ♐ Sagittarius.

 In 3 days on 26 June 2029 at 03:22 in ♑ Capricorn the Moon is going to be in a Full Moon geocentric opposition with the Sun and thus forming the next Sun-Earth-Moon syzygy alignment.